TLouvet/Thomas_Louvet_3_16032023/README.md

 ## Setup the backend

 Create a file named application.properties in the /backend/src/main/resources folder.
-Fill it with the variables existing on the application.example.properties and your custom values
+Fill it with the variables existing on the application.example.properties and your custom values.
+Please note that by default the frontend will call the backend at port 3001 and use /api as context path.
+If developping on localhost, your server.host will be "http://localhost:"

 With maven, compile and run the project : `mvn compile` and `mvn spring-boot:run`